-This plan revises and replaces the 1994 trail plan that identified trail deficiencies and established priorities for construction, rehabilitation, and maintenance.
+This plan amends the 1994 trail plan that identified trail deficiencies and established priorities for construction, rehabilitation, and maintenance.
 It includes new trails and management strategies to address plant succession, isostatic uplift, and maintenance sustainability.

-Bartlett Cove Comprehensive Development Plan (CDP) | FONSI, 1998
+Bartlett Cove Comprehensive Design Plan (CDP) | FONSI, 1998

-This Frontcountry Management Plan replaces the 1998 Comprehensive Development Plan (CDP) that called for upgrading existing utility systems and constructing a new maintenance facility, visitor access center, research or "Discovery Center," tribal house, and additional lodging.
+This Frontcountry Management Plan amends and replaces the 1998 Comprehensive Design Plan (CDP) that called for upgrading existing utility systems and constructing a new maintenance facility, visitor access center, research or "Discovery Center," tribal house, and additional lodging.
 The CDP also proposed adapting existing facilities to accommodate the increased needs of administration, moderately expanding lodge facilities, and realigning a section of the park entrance road that was then converted to serve as a pedestrian trail.
-While much of the CDP has been implemented, some elements are carried forward in this plan (e.g., the proposed Glacier Bay Discovery Center).
-Others were revisited during this planning effort, and a decision was made not to carry the CDP recommendation forward (e.g., removing some development from sensitive areas).
+While much of the CDP has been implemented, some elements and directions have not.
+Any CDP actions and planning decisions carried forward (such as the new visitor Discovery Center project) are expressly identified in the Frontcountry Management Plan.